 Once you get to 5.10 there will also usually be a letter from A to D at the end of the grade.
 At this difficulty and above, the gap between the number grades gets more significant, so a letter is added to show where a climb lies within the grade.
 For example, 5.11a is easier than a 5.11b and 5.11d is the hardest of all the 5.11 grades.

-As you get higher in grades, it becomes more challenging and time-consuming to level up, and the gap between letters in numbers feels more significant.
+As you get higher in grades, it becomes more challenging and time-consuming to level up, and the gap between letters and numbers feels more significant.
 It may only take a few months for a climber to work their way from 5.10a to 5.10d, whereas going from 5.13a to 5.13b may be a multiyear endeavor.

 Safety Ratings